FIVE SONGS (LIEDER) FOR FOUR-VOICE MEN'S CHORUS, OP. 41

 0:00 [m.
 1]--Stanza 1 (A),

-lines 1-5.
+1-5.
 The music begins with a partial measure, starting on

 the second half of beat 2.
-The text “Freiwillige her!” in lines 1
+The text “Freiwillige her!” in

-The first tenor line is quite high.
-Notice the strong accents on
+in straight rhythm.
+The first tenor line is quite

-the colors of the German flag: “Schwarz, Rot, Gold.”
-Motion to
+flag: “Schwarz, Rot, Gold.”
+Motion to E-flat, the relative

-E-flat, the relative major key, in line 5.
+major key, in line 5.

 0:22 [m.
 11]--Stanza 1, lines 6-7.
-Imitation in harmony, with the
+Imitation in

-two bass parts imitating the two tenor parts on line 6.
-The
+rhythm, with the two bass parts imitating the two tenor

-bottom three parts reiterate the words “kämpfen wir” as the first
+parts on line 6.
+The bottom three parts reiterate the words

-tenors again begin the double statement of “Freiwillige her!”
+“kämpfen wir” as the first tenors again begin the double statement

-Second tenors and first basses also state the line twice, faster, under
+of “Freiwillige her!”
+Second tenors and first basses also

 0:34 [m.
 1]--Stanza 2 (A),

-lines 1-5.
+1-5.
 Musically identical to stanza 1, with repeat

 signs.
-Unison statements of “Freiwillige her!“ and the emphasis
+Unison statements of “Freiwillige her!“ and the

 0:54 [m.
 11]--Stanza 2, lines 6-7.
-Again identical to stanza
+Again identical to

-“Freiwillige her!” from the first tenors is “oder Tod!”
+the first “Freiwillige her!” from the first tenors is “oder Tod!”

 1:05 [m.
 16]--Stanza 3 (B),

-lines 1-3.
+1-3.
 This verse varies from the first two in several

 ways.
-The initial cries of “Freiwillige her!” are the same, and
+The initial cries of “Freiwillige her!” are the same,

 1:16 [m.
 22]--Stanza 3, lines 4-5.
-The “Freiwillige her!” of line
+The “Freiwillige

-French).
+(Danes or French).
 They key again moves to E-flat.

 1:24 [m.
 26]--Stanza 3, lines 6-7.
-Essentially identical
+Essentially

-The slight difference in line 6 is that the first words of the line
+stanzas.
+The slight difference in line 6 is that the first

-(“nieder fremde”) are repeated in the lower parts instead of the last
+words of the line (“nieder fremde”) are repeated in the lower

-syllables, so the word “Tyrannei!” is first heard in those parts under
+parts instead of the last syllables, so the word “Tyrannei!” is

-the initial “Freiwillige her!” of the first tenors.
-Stanza again
+the first tenors.
+The stanza again

 ends in E-flat.